 Lloyds Banking Group has committed to becoming a leader in gender diversity.

-In 2014 we became the first FTSE 100 organisation to make a public commitment on gender equality in our Helping Britain Prosper plan; to increase the proportion of senior management roles held by women to 40% by 2020.
+In 2014 we became the first FTSE 100 organisation to make a public commitment on gender equality in our Helping Britain Prosper plan to increase the proportion of senior management roles held by women to 40% by 2020.
 In 2021 we will set new aspirations for a leadership team that reflects the society we serve, of 50 per cent women in senior roles by 2025.

-More than 5,000 colleagues disclosed a disability in our most recent colleague survey.
-We also potentially serve around six million customers affected by disability or long term health condition.
+More than 6,000 colleagues disclosed a disability in our most recent colleague survey.
+We serve millions of customers with a disability and/or long term health condition.
 We are committed to providing an inclusive and accessible environment for our colleagues and customers.

 Our aim is to increase the ethnic diversity of our workforce and unlock the potential of our Black, Asian and Minority Ethnic colleagues.
 We have a comprehensive ethnicity strategy and a Race Action Plan to help us meet our goals.